-- The presence/absence of continuous light (pilot) from 60 to 1000W depending on the power of the lighting unit.
+The presence/absence of continuous light (pilot) from 60 to 1000 W depending on the power of the lighting unit.

-- Cooldown time.
+Cooldown time.
 Take it into account when shooting dynamic scenes.

-- Bayonet.
+Bayonet.
 This is a place to attach mounting accessories.
-There are standardized bayonets (Bowens, Hensel etc.).
+There are standardized bayonets (Bowens, Hensel, etc.).
 You should choose lighting modifiers according to the bayonet of your lighting equipment.

 3. Mounting accessories for lighting devices

-Here’s the list of the most commonly used mounting accessories that allow to get diffused and directional soft lighting:
+Here’s the list of the most commonly used mounting accessories that will allow to get diffused and directional soft lighting:

-Softbox — the most widespread lighting modifiers of square and rectangular forms.
+Softbox is the most widespread lighting modifier of square and rectangular forms.
 Basically, it’s a frame made of tubes covered with a special material.
 The front of a softbox is covered with the cloth that diffuses the light to make it soft.

 Reflected umbrellas have dense surface that is highly reflective.
 They are the most easy-to-use type of a lighting modifier.
 Probably, the only demerit is inability to create an intense focused beam of light.

-Also, there are light accessories with hard light beam of directed and scattered character.
+Also, there are light accessories with hard light beams of directed and scattered character.
 Their main advantage is that they may be used either solely or in combination with other modifiers (with umbrellas, filters, etc.).
 Those kinds of accessories produce hard direct light.

 Snoot.
 It is a tunnel for the light to go through that restricts it in all directions except for the exact direction the strobe is pointed.
 Snoots are used to embrace the details of the subject or background.
-Snoots are sometimes used together with honeycombs which produces almost parallel beams of light.
+Snoots are sometimes used together with honeycombs, which produces almost parallel beams of light.

-Barndoors.
+Barn doors.
 This modifier is used to adjust the light beam and consist of 4 moving leaves (two larger and widening on the outside, two smaller and getting narrower towards the outside).
-Barndoors are used for backlighting control and in background lighting setups.
+Barn doors are used for backlighting control and in background lighting setups.

 Additional items and accessories:

 It’s simple.
 They change the color of the light beam.
-Unlike lens filters that change the look of the entire scene, color filters mounted on individual light sources allow to control scene more accurately.
+Unlike lens filters that change the look of the entire scene, color filters mounted on individual light sources allow you to control scene more accurately.